Table of Contents

 For starters, investments like stocks and shares of ETFs are highly liquid.
 Investors who need their money quickly can sell them in a relatively short period of time, usually a matter of days.

-However, some of the investments available in SDIRAs are not liquid.
-For example, real estate, physical commodities like precious metals, or some types of cryptocurrency may take quite a bit of time to sell if you need to access your money.
+However, some of the investments available in SDIRAs are illiquid.
+For example, real estate and real assets like precious metals may take quite a bit of time to sell.
 Individuals who need to sell these assets quickly may find themselves in a situation in which they must accept less than they believe the asset is worth.

 SDIRAs may also carry higher fees.
 Individuals who hold regular IRA accounts may not have to pay management or investment fees.
 However, SDIRA holders may have to pay fees associated with holding the account and with the purchase and maintenance of certain assets.